Blaizzy/mlx-embeddings/docs/Homebrew-homebrew-core-Merge-Checklist.md

     brew bump-revision --message 'for libuv' urbit
     ```
     - make sure it is one commit per revision bump
-- if CI is green and formula `bottle :unneeded` you can merge it through GitHub UI
+- if CI is green and...
+  - formula `bottle :unneeded`, you can merge it through GitHub UI
-- if CI is green and bottles need to be pulled, use: `brew pull --bottle $PR_ID`
+  - bottles need to be pulled, and...
+    - the commits are correct and don't need changes, use: `brew pr-publish $PR_ID`
+    - the commits need to be amended, use `brew pr-pull $PR_ID`, make changes, and `git push`
 - don't forget to thank the contributor
   - celebrate the first-time contributors
 - suggest to use `brew bump-formula-pr` next time if this was not the case